High temperature transformer capability

 There have been no significant mainstream technical developments in this area since the introduction and standardization of TUK in the 1960s.
 International standards that guide the design of transformers throughout industry have subsequently been written to accommodate a 95°C or 110°C hot spot, with 55°C or 65°C average winding rise (AWR), for cellulose and TUK, respectively, to define transformer unit life expectancy (defined as 20.55 years by the IEEE loading guide).

 But, now, this constraint has been lifted.
 And, the industry has standardised new higher temperature capabilities (to accommodate a 15°C or 20°C increase in hot spot) enabling you to get more out of your transformer – whether that’s additional load capability, extended asset life, or reduced transformer footprint.

-Many OEMs and utilities around the globe are using FR3 fluid and taking advantaging of its (internationally standardised) high temperature capability to:
+Many OEMs and utilities around the globe are using natural ester fluid and taking advantaging of its (internationally standardised) high temperature capability to:

 - Save on initial costs without sacrificing reliability